woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_product-variations.md

 |-----------|--------|---------------------------------------------------------------|
 | `force`   | string | Required to be `true`, as resource does not support trashing. |

-## Batch update products ##
+## Batch update product variations ##

-This API helps you to batch create, update and delete multiple products.
+This API helps you to batch create, update and delete multiple product variations.

 ### HTTP request ###